 Documentation you’ll need to send money to Guinea-Bissau

 You’ll typically need to provide some information when sending money to Guinea-Bissau which can include:

 - Documentation.
-You will be asked to provide proof of your identity such as your government-issued ID or a passport to present evidence of a reason to send money to Guinea-Bissau.
+You will be asked to provide proof of your identity such as a passport or driver’s licence and may also be required to present evidence of a reason to send money to Guinea-Bissau.

 - Personal details.
 This includes your name, your address, contact details and other information.

 - Transfer information.
 You will need to provide the transfer details, including the amount and the currencies.

 - Recipient’s information.
 Transfer services will also need recipient details, including their names and contact information